devopsgroup-io/catapult/README.md

 `wordpress6`        | Fork     |
 `xenforo1`          | Download |
 `xenforo2`          | Download |
 `zendframework2`    | Fork     | Your best bet is to start from the [zendframework/ZendSkeletonApplication](https://github.com/zendframework/ZendSkeletonApplication) GitHub project.
-Catapult assumes Zend Framwork is at the root of your repo and writes a database config file at `config/autoload/global.php`, you will also need to set `webroot: public/` in your Catapult configuration.
+Catapult assumes Zend Framework is at the root of your repo and writes a database config file at `config/autoload/global.php`, you will also need to set `webroot: public/` in your Catapult configuration.

 ### Software Auto Updates ###

 The below table outlines what software is supported for the `software_auto_update` website option.
-When this option is set to `true`, Catapult manages software core and pluggable component (plugins, modules, etc) updates to the latest compatible versions using the software's CLI tool or similiar method.
+When this option is set to `true`, Catapult manages software core and pluggable component (plugins, modules, etc.) updates to the latest compatible versions using the software's CLI tool or similar method.

 Software | `software_auto_update` Support
 ---------|--------------------------------